sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Sketch Dark Mode](https://sketch-dark-mode.eduardogomez.io), by Eduardo Gómez: Generate a dark mode version of any document, the right way.
+- [Gifmock](https://gifmock.com), by Gifmock: Gifmock helps you create high-quality GIFs from static images and mockups.
+- [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
+Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
+- [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin
+- [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
+Oops :flushed:
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
+- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
+- [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
+- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
+Translate and preview any design with ease
+- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
+- [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
+- [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
+- [Copy Updater](https://github.com/lizhengDesign/Sketch-CopyUpdater), by Li Zheng: A Sketch plugin that updates copy based on selected JSON
+- [Sketch Dark Mode](https://sketch-dark-mode.eduardogomez.io), by Eduardo Gómez: Generate a dark mode version of any document, the right way.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
-- [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud